multimeric/Regulagity/README.md

 * Allow calculation of average lines-of-code, not just commit numbers
 * Allow custom date-ranges for the query, e.g. "in the last year" rather than "for the entire commit history"
+* Allow specifying a branch, or assessing over all branches